Clarivate (NYSE:CLVT) Releases FY 2022 Earnings Guidance

-Clarivate (NYSE:CLVT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Clarivate (NYSE:CLVT – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.80-$0.90 for the period, compared to the consensus estimate of $0.89.
 The company issued revenue guidance of $2.70 billion-$2.76 billion, compared to the consensus revenue estimate of $2.79 billion.

-Several hedge funds have recently made changes to their positions in CLVT.
-Penserra Capital Management LLC grew its position in Clarivate by 50.0% during the 1st quarter.
-Penserra Capital Management LLC now owns 5,322 shares of the company’s stock worth $89,000 after purchasing an additional 1,774 shares during the period.
-Verition Fund Management LLC acquired a new stake in Clarivate during the 2nd quarter worth about $152,000.
-Zions Bancorporation N.A. grew its position in Clarivate by 56.2% during the 1st quarter.
-Zions Bancorporation N.A. now owns 10,754 shares of the company’s stock worth $180,000 after purchasing an additional 3,869 shares during the period.
-Private Advisor Group LLC acquired a new stake in Clarivate during the 1st quarter worth about $191,000.
-Finally, Advisory Services Network LLC acquired a new stake in Clarivate during the 1st quarter worth about $193,000.
-83.42% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in the stock.
+US Bancorp DE lifted its holdings in shares of Clarivate by 5.6% in the 1st quarter.
+US Bancorp DE now owns 14,343 shares of the company’s stock worth $240,000 after purchasing an additional 765 shares during the last quarter.
+Penserra Capital Management LLC increased its position in Clarivate by 50.0% in the 1st quarter.
+Penserra Capital Management LLC now owns 5,322 shares of the company’s stock valued at $89,000 after acquiring an additional 1,774 shares during the period.
+LPL Financial LLC increased its position in Clarivate by 10.4% in the 2nd quarter.
+LPL Financial LLC now owns 35,278 shares of the company’s stock valued at $489,000 after acquiring an additional 3,309 shares during the period.
+Zions Bancorporation N.A. increased its position in Clarivate by 56.2% in the 1st quarter.
+Zions Bancorporation N.A. now owns 10,754 shares of the company’s stock valued at $180,000 after acquiring an additional 3,869 shares during the period.
+Finally, Utah Retirement Systems increased its position in Clarivate by 5.3% in the 1st quarter.
+Utah Retirement Systems now owns 83,000 shares of the company’s stock valued at $1,391,000 after acquiring an additional 4,200 shares during the period.
+Institutional investors own 83.42% of the company’s stock.

 Clarivate Company Profile